demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 * Creating and updating address objects, address-groups, custom URL categories, URL filtering objects.
 * Get URL Filtering category information from Palo Alto - Request Change is a known Palo Alto limitation.
 * Add URL filtering objects including overrides to Palo Alto Panorama and Firewall.
-* Committing configuration to Palo Alto FW and to Panorama, and pushing configuration from Panorama to Pre-Defined Device-Groups of Firewalls.
+* Committing configuration to Palo Alto Firewall and to Panorama, and pushing configuration from Panorama to Pre-Defined Device-Groups of Firewalls.
 * Block IP addresses using registered IP tags from PAN-OS without committing the PAN-OS instance.
 First you have to create a registered IP tag, DAG, and security rule, and commit the instance.
 You can then register additional IP addresses to the tag without committing the instance.

    i.
 Create a registered IP tag and add the necessary IP addresses by running the [panorama-register-ip-tag](#panorama-register-ip-tag) command.